 Ashley LeBaron-Black is assistant professor at Brigham Young University’s School of Family Life.
 She has published her original research on how religious involvement can alleviate or exacerbate financial stress.

 Mike Sharrow serves as president and CEO for the C12 Group — the nation’s largest network of Christian CEOs, business owners and executives.
 Prior to his role with the C12 Group, Sharrow worked in a variety of industry settings including Walgreens Health Initiatives, TQ Strategies, Health by Design and Grace Point Church.

-Matthew J. Guest is a sociologist of religion and head of the Department of Theology & Religion at Durham University in the UK.
-A pacifist and quaker, he wrote the book Neoliberal Religion: Faith and Power in the 21st Century.
+Mathew J. Guest is a sociologist of religion and head of the department of theology and religion at Durham University in the U.K. A pacifist and Quaker, he wrote the book Neoliberal Religion: Faith and Power in the 21st Century.